ionux/doc/talk.md

  But in the beginning, there was only pay-to-public key.
 We'll look at this first.

- Before we go into that, lets have a look at where Script lives in a transaction.
+ The following is a snippet of a pay-to-pubkey transaction.
+Only the outputs are shown.

 <pre>
 {